 Technical assistance to conduct a community needs assessment, develop, implement and evaluate a community wellness group that can be facilitated for up to 10 weeks. .

 Weekly clinical consultation during the program implementation to provide support and guidance to community leaders and guarantee quality and sound mental health and wellness interventions, as well as

-Weekly stipend for duration of project to cover up to 8 hours a week of direct community service, clinical consultation, technical assistance and monthly trainings.
+Monthly stipend for duration of project to cover up to 8 hours a week of direct community service, clinical consultation, technical assistance and training.

 Funded activities may include: